Web based formulary

-Amber medicines are considered suitable for primary care prescribing following varied levels of specialist input as described below:
+Amber medicines are considered suitable for primary care prescribing following varied levels of specialist input.

-AMBER Initiated requires specialist initiation of prescribing.
-Prescribing to be continued by the specialist until stabilisation of the dose and the patient’s condition is achieved and the patient has been reviewed.
+- AMBER Initiated requires specialist initiation of prescribing.
+Prescribing to be continued by the specialist until stabilisation of the dose and the patient’s condition is achieved and the patient has been reviewed by the specialist.

-AMBER Patient Retained requires specialist initiation of prescribing.
-Prescribing to be continued by specialist until stabilisation of the dose and the patient’s condition is achieved and the patient had been reviewed.
+- AMBER Patient Retained requires specialist initiation of prescribing.
+Prescribing to be continued by specialist until stabilisation of the dose and the patient’s condition is achieved and the patient had been reviewed by the specialist.
 Patient remains under the care of specialist (ie not discharged) as occasional specialist input may be required.

 GREEN Medicines for which primary care prescribers would normally take full responsibility for prescribing and monitoring.
 Green status does not imply that a medicine is superior to existing first-line drugs or is a recommended formulary choice.